MistressSaeko/different-life/README.md

 **Definitions:**

-"Project" shall be defined as the source code and/or modifications/alterations comprising the software package known as "The Girl's Life"; its assets, source code, Content, and all associated repositories, tools, configuration, and archives.
+"Project" shall be defined as the source code and/or modifications/alterations comprising the software package known as "A Girl's Life"; its assets, source code, Content, and all associated repositories, tools, configuration, and archives.

 "Binaries" refers to the executable produced from the source code and/or modified/altered source code.